LucaIsMyName/sonority.ts/README.md

 ## License

-MIT © Lucas Mack
+MIT © LucaIsMyName

 ---

-For more detailed examples and community support, visit our [GitHub Repository](https://github.com/LucaIsMyName/react-sonority).
+For more detailed examples and community support, visit our [GitHub Repository](https://github.com/LucaIsMyName/sonority.ts).